You Don’t Have to Play With Your Children

 Fortunately, they don’t do that often because they know I’ll invite them to help me do housework.
 Or to read a book.
 Or to work more on their homeschool lessons.

 I think we often imagine bored latchkey kids getting in trouble after school when we think of bored kids.
 Yeah, that’s harmful, no doubt.
-But, if you’re home with children to hear them say they’re bored, that’s not your situation.
+But, if you’re home with your children to hear them say they’re bored, that’s not your situation.
 Your (supervised) kids can be bored and it’s actually a good thing.